Paris fashion gets physical despite Omicron | Malay Mail

 “I feel caught in the crossfire,” said Jean Paul Cauvin, director of haute couture brand Julien Fournie, who has had to deal with the disruption of positive tests among models and workshop workers.

-“We would be frustrated not to be on the catwalk, but I hope we don’t create an haute couture cluster,” he told AFP. — AFP
+“We would be frustrated not to be on the catwalk, but I hope we don’t create an haute couture cluster,” he told AFP. — ETX Studio